SaigeP07/odin-recipes/README.md

 # odin-recipes

-A website made to demonstrate foundational HTML coding ability.
+A website made to demonstrate foundational HTML and CSS coding ability.